Bronze drum

 Bronze drums are ancient artifacts found in various cultures in Southeast Asia and southern China.
 The drums were cast in bronze using the lost-wax casting method.
 The drums were both musical instruments and cult objects.
 They are decorated with geometric patterns, scenes of daily life and war, animals and birds, and boats.
-Bronze drum is considered as one of the national symbols of Vietnam.
+Bronze drums are considered one of the national symbols of Vietnam.